Dynamically stable optical trapping of thermophoretically active Janus colloids: Forces on a Pt-silica Janus particle

-We validated the increase in the local temperature at the Pt-coated surface under laser exposure by fluorescent thermometry on a monolayer of silica particles, where half of the top surface was Pt-coated.
+We validated the increase in the local temperature at the Pt-coated surface under laser exposure by fluorescent thermometry on a monolayer of silica particles, where half of the top surface was coated with Pt.
 The enhanced temperature at the Pt-coated side was verified by the decreased fluorescence emission of Rhodamine B in that region \cite{Ross2001, Natrajan2008, Zhou2019} (Figure \ref{fig:Forces}(e), Supporting Information).

 To characterize $\mathbfit{F}_{\mathrm{t}}$ at various laser powers, we measured the corresponding propulsion speeds $V$ in the diverging part of the laser beam to minimize the effects of $\mathbfit{F}_{\mathrm{g}}$ and $\mathbfit{F}_{\mathrm{s}}$.
 Owing to the radially falling intensity of the laser field, the thermophoretic propulsion speed decreased as the JP moved away from the center (Figure \ref{fig:Forces}(f) and S2(d, e), Video S1).
 The radially outward dynamics with the Pt-coated hemisphere ($\hat{n}$) pointing mostly along $- \hat{r}$ indicates $D_{\mathrm{th}}$ is positive for the Pt-silica microspheres.
 Furthermore, this orientation induces a higher $\mathbfit{\nabla}T$, and consequently generates a stronger thermophoretic effect, resulting in a higher propulsion speed $V$.
 Therefore, unlike diffusiophoretic activity \cite{howseSelfMotileColloidalParticles2007, Wilson2012}, these active dynamics are anisotropic and exhibit \textit{negative phototaxis}-like motion \cite{GomezSolano2017}.
 A few typical trajectories and corresponding MSDs at varying laser powers $P$ are shown in Figure \ref{fig:Forces}(f) and (g), respectively.
-We determined the average value of $V$ from the time-averaged mean square displacement (MSD), which was calculated from the complete trajectory of the Pt-silica JP as it traversed radially outward and was driven by a progressively decreasing thermophoretic force (Figure S2). $\mathbfit{F}_{\mathrm{t}}$ can be obtained from $\mathbfit{V}$ as $\mathbfit{F}_{\mathrm{t}} = 6 \pi \eta a \mathbfit{V}$, where $\eta$ is medium viscosity.
+We determined the average value of $V$ from the time-averaged mean square displacement (MSD) \cite{baileyFittingActiveBrownian2022}, which was calculated from the complete trajectory of the Pt-silica JP as it traversed radially outward and was driven by a progressively decreasing thermophoretic force (Figure S2). $\mathbfit{F}_{\mathrm{t}}$ can be obtained from $\mathbfit{V}$ as $\mathbfit{F}_{\mathrm{t}} = 6 \pi \eta a \mathbfit{V}$, where $\eta$ is medium viscosity.

 The thermophoretically active dynamics of Pt-silica JP, considering a flat laser field, can be modeled as that of an active Brownian particle (ABP), and is represented by the following Langevin equations: \cite{Bechinger2016,Basu2019,halder2025interplay}